 Media & Learning

-The potential here is to develop a learning and retreat center for exchange students.
-This is the vision, to cultivate a spirituality that is outside mainstream culture and that will further enhance lifestyles in preparation for a saner future.
+The potential here is to develop a learning and retreat centre for exchange students.
+This is the vision, to cultivate spirituality outside mainstream culture that will further enhance lifestyles in preparation for a saner future.
 Much of my own understanding of life is being published, but South London Permaculture also wants to publish other materials from different authors.
 The purpose of this material is didactic, in that it needs to open the eyes of people who live in a disenchanted world disconnected in spirit.
 I have also set up a chat forum online whereby pesonal exposition regarding my philosophies can be discussed towards the creation of a network of like-minded individuals.
-South London Permaculture is a printing company too, albeit it operates on a small scale.
 Thus partnerships concerning the printing of books, journals, essays etc. are welcomed if it means that we can continue to operate as a not-for-profit organisation.
-A learning center though is definitely a vision in which practical and artistic approaches will be encouraged as well as life skills, survivalism, cybernetics, fitness and health, permaculture design and implementation, philosophy and coming-to-knowledge, tourism and travel, rehabilitation, esoteric practice, and evolution.
+A learning centre though is definitely a vision in which practical and artistic approaches will be encouraged as well as life skills, survivalism, cybernetics, fitness and health, permaculture design and implementation, philosophy and coming-to-knowledge, tourism and travel, rehabilitation, esoteric practice, and evolution.
 Again, like-minded partners, business and social, are invited here.

-The developments here are extended from the completed bike journey from Catalonia to The Gambia, where I was welcomed by The Ecotourism Society (ESG).
+The developments here extend from the completed bike journey from Catalonia to The Gambia, where I was welcomed by The Ecotourism Society (ESG).
 They are a vibrant young group supported by the World Transition Trust (WTT).
-Piloting a project called EcoGambia it is my intention to support various aspects of it, not least the initiating of a Pemaculture Resource Center in the region of Serrekunda.
+Piloting a project called EcoGambia my intention is to support various aspects of it, not least the initiating of a Pemaculture Resource Centre in the region of Serrekunda.
 I spent a month in their company looking at their main objectives.
 With a drive towards making The Gambia an eco-nation the philosophy of permaculture fitted into their ideals.
-As such, I will focus on using funds to establish the center for the dissipation and practical application of permaculture throughout the country, developing a student and teacher base.
-I will run a series of courses in my return travels linking with other sustainable projects in the area.
-Additionally I would like to establish an extensive cycle network over the years and so to encourage more cycling, and to facilitate market gardens in order to make the schemes self-financing through volunteer contributions.
-Meanwhile back here in Catalonia I will promote a volunteer exchange system, not least as a cultural exchange, for instance, financing an invitation to bring over Moroccan women to teach their Berber carpet-making skills.
-And finally, I would like to introduce alternative crops into Catalonia as a viable long-term project.
+As such, I will focus on using funds to establish the centre for the dissipation and practical application of permaculture throughout the country, developing a student and teacher base.
+I am available to teach linking with other sustainable projects in the area.
+Additionally I would like to establish an extensive cycle network over the years, and to facilitate market gardens in order to make the schemes self-financing through volunteer contributions.
+Meanwhile back here in Catalonia I will promote a volunteer and cultural exchange system, And finally, I would like to introduce alternative crops into Catalonia as a viable long-term project.